Car care: 8 essential tips for looking after your vehicle

 A quick check of the radiator coolant is as easy as looking at the level in the plastic overflow bottle of most cars.
 The coolant level should be in between the high and low markings.

 Once the engine has cooled, you can remove the radiator cap and check the level in the radiator, too.
-If the level is low, top it up with the coolant recommended by the vehicle manufacturer or call the NRMA Motoring Advice team for assistance on 13 11 22.
+If the level is low, top it up with coolant recommended by the vehicle manufacturer or call the NRMA Motoring Advice team for assistance on 13 11 22.

 If your car is regularly losing coolant, there may be a leak somewhere that could be a sign of a bigger problem which needs professional assessment.
-While you have the bonnet open, inspect the hoses and pipes - such as those leading to and from the radiator and heater - the fuel lines and any pipes associated with the power steering or brakes.
+White smoke coming from the exhaust pipe can also be a sign that coolant is leaking into the engine itself.

 2. Check your engine oil regularly